QuantEcon/lecture-source-py/source/rst/orth_proj.rst

 Linear Independence vs Orthogonality
 -----------------------------------------

-If :math:`X \subset \mathbb R^n` is an orthogonal set and :math:`0 \notin X`, then :math:`X` is linearly independent
+If :math:`X \subset \mathbb R^n` is an orthogonal set and :math:`0 \notin X`, then :math:`X` is linearly independent.

-Proving this is a nice exercise
+Proving this is a nice exercise.

-While the converse is not true, a kind of partial converse holds, as we'll :ref:`see below <gram_schmidt>`
+While the converse is not true, a kind of partial converse holds, as we'll :ref:`see below <gram_schmidt>`.

 The Orthogonal Projection Theorem